 The purpose and objectives for engaging stakeholders and knowledge holders guides the planning on why, who, when, and how stakeholders and knowledge holders should be engaged in the assessment.
 Experience has proven that it is neither logical nor practical to apply the maximum level of engagement to all stakeholders, or to engage every stakeholder/knowledge holder constantly throughout the assessment.
-Instead, stakeholder engagement approaches can be most effective and resourceful evaluating the outcomes of your engagement activities is critical for understanding engagement and methods of engagement selected were successful for achieving the objectives set (more on this in whether the level of section 5).
+Instead, stakeholder engagement approaches can be most effective and resourceful when the right stakeholders/knowledge holders are prioritised at the right moments, and by applying the most appropriate "level of engagement".
+It is also recommended to consider important logistical factors such as time, budget and team capacity when identifying and prioritising the level and method for engaging stakeholders and knowledge holders.